renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/troubleshooting.md

     write /tmp/fanal-3323732142: no space left on device
     ```

-Trivy uses the `/tmp` directory during image scan, if the image is large or `/tmp` is of insufficient size then the scan fails You can set the `TMPDIR` environment variable to use redirect vul to use a directory with adequate storage.
+Vul uses the `/tmp` directory during image scan, if the image is large or `/tmp` is of insufficient size then the scan fails You can set the `TMPDIR` environment variable to use redirect vul to use a directory with adequate storage.

 Try: